Meet GoLand 2021.3!

 Compile and run Go code using WSL 2 and GoLand

 Today, I'm happy to introduce our latest feature to you to use Windows Subsystem for Linux version 2 (WSL 2, or simply WSL) to run or test Go applications seamlessly.
 This feature is called Run Targets and supports WSL 2, Docker, and SSH remotes.
 If you'd like to learn more about these, the overview article of this feature, explaining it in more detail, should come in handy.
-In this article, I'
+In this article, I'll focus on the WSL 2 side of this feature.
+If you wish to use other targets, you can check the article covering the Docker target.
+If you'd prefer a video version of this article, then please head t

 How to use Docker to compile and run Go code from GoLand

 Up until now, when you wanted to test or run your shiny new code, you had only the local machine to do so.
 Many of our users have told us that they'd prefer to use Docker to run their code since that's where they will ultimately test, build, and deploy the code with their CI/CD pipeline.
-Today I'm happy to introduce to you our latest feature that allows you to seamlessly use Docker container
+Today I'm happy to introduce to you our latest feature that allows you to seamlessly use Docker containers for your workflows from the comfort of your IDE.
+We call this feature "Run targets", and it doesn't extend to Docker support only.
+We currently support Docker, WSL 2, and SSH remotes.
+You may